rafaelprietocuriel/WaterAndCities/README.md

 ## Water DB
 The table contains nearly 125,000 survey respondents from the DHS survey.
 Each observation corresponds to one survey respondent and answers whether the person has access to water and sewage.

+## Aridity and rainfall by cities
+Considers the yearly rainfall for approximately 11,000 cities worldwide and the soil capacity to retain water.

+## Aridity and rainfall by subregion
+Considers the yearly rainfall for approximately 11,000 cities worldwide and the soil capacity to retain water.
+Values are averaged by city, weighted by population.